cabforum/cabforum.org/content/posts/2019/2019-02-01-ballot-sc14-updated-phone-validation-methods.md

 The DNS TXT record MUST be placed on the “\_validation-contactphone” subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.

-**— MOTION ENDS —**
+## Motion ends

-\*\** WARNING ***: USE AT YOUR OWN RISK.
+\*\\*\* WARNING \*\**: USE AT YOUR OWN RISK.
 THE REDLINE BELOW IS NOT THE OFFICIAL VERSION OF THE CHANGES (CABF Bylaws, Section 2.4(a)):

-A comparison of the changes can be found at: [https://github.com/dougbeattie/documents/compare/master…dougbeattie:SC14—Phone-validation-updates](https://github.com/dougbeattie/documents/compare/master...dougbeattie:SC14---Phone-validation-updates)
+A comparison of the changes can be found at: [https://github.com/dougbeattie/documents/compare/master…dougbeattie:SC14-Phone-validation-updates](https://github.com/dougbeattie/documents/compare/master...dougbeattie:SC14---Phone-validation-updates)

 The procedure for approval of this ballot is as follows: